techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 This project is licenced under Creative Commons 4.0 Attribution Licence.
 Feel free to support the project by adding design or improving the PHP code.
 Keep the links in a simple format so they don't screw up the code.

 So this is the simplest PHP SQL backend there is.
 We can say that on accounts of the few lines of code, the simple install(which really is just to add the files to your website.

+P.S: If we forgot something, open an issue and we will answer and add it to this file.

 ENJOY!
 Gamers Cave